amelinagzz/GIFmaker/README.md

 Open Xcode and select the first option in the left *Get started with a playground* Make sure the *Blank* template is selected and click *Next*.
 Give it a name that represents what you are doing and a location in your computer then continue.

+Now delete the two lines of content there so we can start from scratch.

 **Step 2 - The code**